-Guest houses in the country - especially those popular with walkers or cyclists - may make up a reasonably priced packed lunch if you ask.
+Guesthouses in the country - especially those popular with walkers or cyclists - may make up a reasonably priced packed lunch if you ask.
 Find out what's included because it may be more than enough for two.
-We recently paid £14 for a packed lunch, which may seem expensive, but it included -
+We once paid £14 for a packed lunch, which may seem expensive, but it included:

 - three thick sandwiches

 - an apple, a pear and a banana

 - another packet of cookies